RebeccaKessler/Machine_Learning/README.md

 - **Step 3: Load model:**
 The model is loaded with its pretrained weights.
 - **Step 4: Define Training Parameters:**
 The models allow to specify various training arguments such as batch size, learning rate, training epochs, or weight decay.
 The combination of these parameters can signifcantly impact both the computational resources required to run the model as well as the performance.
 To achieve the best possible performance (i.e. accuracy) of the model we set up a separate hyper-optimization process using Optina.
 This helped us find a good combination of parameters (epochs, batch size, and learning rate).
-Ideally, we would already apply cross-validation during this hyperoptimziation process.
+Ideally, we would apply cross-validation during this hyperoptimziation process.
 However, due to limited computational resources, this was not possible.
 - **Step 5: Fine-tuning the model:**
 Now it is time to fine-tune the model on our training data using the optimized training parameters.
 Fine-tuning allows to adapt a pre-trained model to perform a specifc task, in our case to predict the difficulty of French sentences.
 Hence, fine-tuning allows the model to specialize in the required task.
 During the fine-tuning process, the model loops through several key steps in each epoch:
   - Forward pass: the inputs (tokzenized text) are passed through the model to get predictions.